Istanbul food guide: local dishes to eat in Istanbul

 For something heartier, doner kebab is a must.
 This dish features seasoned meat stacked in an inverted cone shape and cooked on a vertical rotisserie.
 The cook slices the meat into thin shavings as it cooks, ensuring a tender texture.
 It is a fast, filling option that reflects the broader food culture of Turkiye and its influence across the region.

 Then there is the simit, a circular bread encrusted with sesame seeds.
 This snack is common not only in the city but across the Balkans and the former Ottoman Empire.
 It is often bought from red street carts and eaten on the go.
-While I do not know the current exact prices or specific vendor hours, these items are generally accessible throughout the day in most districts.

 For a related internal path, Istanbul food can be checked in the same language.